 - what you were doing when you ate

-In order for this to be successful, you must be truthful with your food journal – you won’t gain anything by leaving-out those chocolate muffins just to look good.back to menu ↑
+For this to be successful, you must be truthful with your food journal!
+You won’t gain anything by leaving out those chocolate muffins.

 Look into fasting

-Fasting has really been hitting the headlines lately.
-Advocates report that they feel more energy and enjoy a host of health benefits without the need to count calories and follow strict meal plans.
+Fasting has been hitting the headlines lately.
+Advocates report that they feel more energy and enjoy a host of health benefits.

-First things first, fasting is not “starving yourself”, it is more a change in your eating patterns.
+Fasting is not starving yourself.
+It is more of a change in your eating patterns.
 Instead of three large meals a day or smaller meals throughout the day, you decide on a specific window of time that you can eat.
 That can be a few hours each day or certain days of the week.

-Another lesser known fact about fasting is that it in studies on rats, there is a link between fasting and longevity with the fasting rats living longer than the control group.
-There have been no tests on human subjects but the signs are very encouraging that fasting will have the same benefits for us.
+Another lesser-known fact about fasting is that in studies on rats, there is a link between fasting and longevity with the fasting rats living longer than the control group.
+There have been no tests on human subjects but the signs are very encouraging that fasting will have the same benefits.

 Be conscious of how you cook your food

 - Microwaving – Surprisingly, this may be the healthiest way to cook because cooking times are minimized.
-Studies suggest that microwaving is one of the best cooking methods to preserve vitamins in your veggies.
+Studies suggest that microwaving is one of the best cooking methods to preserve vitamins in vegetables.

-- Boiling – The high temperature and amount of water involved with boiling can wash away water-soluble vitamins in certain vegetables so it’s best to do your research.
+- Boiling – The high temperature and amount of water involved with boiling can wash away water-soluble vitamins in some vegetables.
 In most cases, however, boiling is a great way to preserve nutrients in vegetables such as carrots, broccoli, and zucchini.

 - Grilling – Ensures that you get the maximum nutrition without losing any of the flavors of the food.
 You should take care though, as regular consumption of burnt or well-done meat may increase the risk of some cancers.
-This doesn’t mean that you can’t enjoy your Sunday afternoon backyard barbecue but you should try to stick to leaner cuts of meat and keep dark meats cooked on the rarer side.
+This doesn’t mean that you can’t enjoy a barbecue but you should try to stick to leaner cuts of meat.

-- No cooking at all – Raw food diets have really caught on over the last few years with many studies showing that by “eating the rainbow”, you can reduce the risks of cancer.
-As this diet is mostly plant-based, you get more vitamins, fiber, and minerals without any added sugar or fat from cooking.
-A point to note is that while many foods are healthier when eaten raw, others have the nutrients amplified by cooking; examples of this are spinach, sweet potatoes, peppers, and carrots.
+- No cooking at all – Raw food diets have caught on over the last few years with many studies showing that by “eating the rainbow”, you can reduce the risks of cancer.
+As this diet is mostly plant-based, you get more vitamins, fiber, and minerals.
+A point to note is that while many foods are healthier when eaten raw, others have the nutrients amplified by cooking.
+Some examples of this are spinach, sweet potatoes, peppers, and carrots.

 In a recent article in The Guardian, 38% of the surveyed men would sacrifice at least a year of their lives in exchange for a perfect body.
 Another 63% thought that their chest or arms weren’t muscular enough and 29% admitted to thinking about their appearance five or more times each day!

-Think about this for a second; most women want a man that can make them laugh, have fun, and be inspired, not be kept waiting for hours by a boyfriend who loves himself more than her and practically lives in the gym perfecting his prized six-pack!
+Think about this for a second.
+Most women want a man that can make them laugh, have fun, and be inspiring.
+Women don’t want to be kept waiting for hours by a boyfriend who loves himself more than her and practically lives in the gym!

 The idea of a perfect body has been heavily influenced by media and society but things are slowly getting better.
-Everyone needs to feel comfortable with their own body regardless of what idiots on Facebook may think and comment.
-It’s not easy but try telling yourself each day that “you are perfect just the way you are and if anyone doesn’t like it, it’s their darn problem, not yours!!!”
+Everyone needs to feel comfortable with their own body regardless of what people on Facebook may think.